BCH-Consolidating-CoinJoin/ccoinjoin-server/README.md

 # Consolidating CoinJoin
 This is an API server forked from this [koa boilerplate](https://github.com/christroutner/babel-free-koa2-api-boilerplate).
-It implements the Consolidating CoinJoin [described here](https://gist.github.com/christroutner/457b99b8033fdea5ae565687e6360323).
-It works with this [BCH command-line wallet](https://github.com/BCH-Consolidating-CoinJoin/bch-cli-wallet).
+It implements the [Consolidating CoinJoin protocol](https://gist.github.com/christroutner/457b99b8033fdea5ae565687e6360323).
+It works with this [BCH command-line wallet](https://github.com/BCH-Consolidating-CoinJoin/ccoinjoin-wallet).

 *Disclaimer*: It is the opinion of some educated people that a server running this software on BCH mainnet may be subject to USA money transmission laws.
 Other educated people disagree with that opinion ([source](https://twitter.com/christroutner/status/1064334027203653633)).
 No effort has been expended to research the legality of the this software, that is the responsibility of the end user.
 This software is intended to only run on testnet, as a proof-of-concept of how software can be used to protect individual sovereignty and defend against government overreach.

-Version 1.1.1 is a proof-of-concept prototype.
-This version will be refactored, tests will be added, and functionality iterated upon
+Efforts are currently under way to allow users to run this server as a tor hidden service (with a .onion address).
+If you'd like to know more, feel free to ask for a status update on [the BITBOX Discord channel](https://discord.gg/m5h28ND)

 Future improvements to be made:
 - Configure production server as a hidden service on the Tor network.